27th Intelligence Squadron

 The 27th Intelligence Squadron is an active squadron of the United States Air Force, stationed at Langley Air Force Base, part of Joint Base Langley-Eustis, near Hampton, Virginia.
-It is assigned to the 480th Intelligence, Surveillance and Reconnaissance Wing.
+It is assigned to the 497th Intelligence, Surveillance and Reconnaissance Group.

 The squadron was first organized in February 1943 as the 27th Photographic Reconnaissance Squadron.
 After training in the United States, the squadron moved to the European Theater of Operations, where it engaged in combat until V-E Day.
 It earned a Distinguished Unit Citation for its work during Operation Overlord, the invasion of France, in the spring of 1944.
 It remained in Europe until late fall of 1945, when it returned to the United States and was inactivated.

 Mission

-The 27th Intelligence Squadron mission is to provide "behind the scenes" communication and network services which tie into the analytical nodes of the Air Force Distributed Common Ground System, enabling the 480th Intelligence, Surveillance and Reconnaissance Wing to deliver critical information to U.S. and Coalition combat forces operating in hot spots around the world.

-The 27th sustains the 480th Wing's daily operations.
-It operates and maintains automated production support systems, a secondary imagery dissemination system and photographic and lithographic facilities for the wing.

-Organization

-The 27th Intelligence Squadron comprises two flights, a Production Services Flight and a Systems and Data Base Management Flight.

-The Production Services Flight includes a Visual Information Branch, providing digital and wet imagery processing, reproduction and graphic design: a Dissemination Branch that distributes and tracks outgoing products, maintains a chart library with worldwide coverage and the basic target and training graphic repository; a Security Branch maintaining security clearances and facility security devices; a Facility Branch managing the facility and grounds; and a Logistics Branch managing the group's supply and equipment accounts.
+The 27th Intelligence Squadron is currently assigned to the 497th Intelligence, Reconnaissance, and Surveillance Group at Langley AFB, Hampton, Virginia.
+Its mission is to provide full-spectrum intelligence analysis in support of various Air Force combatant commands' intelligence requirements.
+It currently employs approximately 200 active duty Air Force personnel, civilians, and contractors.